- Publications and resources

 - Temporary management instructions

 Go to top of page

-Learn about changes to the pilot type rating instrument proficiency check requirements - in effect from 1 July, 2016.
+Learn about the pilot type rating instrument proficiency check requirements in effect since 1 July 2016.

 Who should read this information?